exquisitehabibi/Token/README.md

 # Token
 Metacrafters' Solidity beginner Project

-This is a token code created using solidity
+This is a token code created using Solidity.